-Some of the things that you should consider are:
+Some of the things that you should consider in creating an SMSF strategy are:

 If you’re investing in cryptocurrency, note that it might be extremely risky compared to leaving it in cash, which also has its risks with inflation.
 You need to basically have a common sense and documentation of the risks and why you’ve chosen that for each of the members.